DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 A request should be raised in ServiceNow for CCoE to provide access to Jenkins.

-## Synk
+## Snyk

-Synk is used for security scanning of code dependencies.
+Snyk is used for security scanning of code dependencies.

-An [FCP organisation](https://app.snyk.io/org/defra-ffc) has been created in Synk and developers will need to be added to it.
+An [FCP organisation](https://app.snyk.io/org/defra-ffc) has been created in Snyk and developers will need to be added to it.

 Contact one of Defra's Principal Developers to arrange access.